febbraiod/legal_aid/README.md

 # legal-aid
-A CMS for law firms built with Ruby on Rails
+A web app for law firms built with Ruby on Rails